RoboSherlock/robosherlock_docs/source/install.rst

    export LD_LIBRARY_PATH=/usr/local/lib:${LD_LIBRARY_PATH}

 It is recommended to add the [..]/robosherlock/scripts/ folder to your PATH.
 This way you can easily access some convenience scripts, for e.g. creating a new annotator, or a new ROS package that depends on RoboSherlock.

 Compilation
 -----------

-You can either use `catkin_make` or the *rsmake* build script provided in *robosherlock/scripts/* to compie robosherlock (and the rest of your workspace).
-Passing one of *deb, reb, rel* will build your catkin workspace in debug, release with debug symbols or release.
+You can either use `catkin_make` or catkin tools to compie robosherlock (and the rest of your workspace).

-.. symbolic link info for having the different builds in parallel and activating the one or the other using rsmake xxx

 Check out :ref:`pipeline`